wangyedev/next-gen-ui/packages/api/README.md

    - Handles context and query understanding

 2. **UI Agent** (`agents/ui_agent.py`)
+   - Uses LangGraph with UI component tools
+   - Each UI component is defined as a separate tool
+   - LLM invokes tools just like any other agent tool
-   - Analyzes queries and answers
+   - Analyzes queries and answers to select appropriate components
-   - Selects appropriate UI components
    - Structures data according to component schemas

 ### Schemas